Upward-Spiral-Science/uhhh/Supplemental_Final_Report.md

 It is worth noting that many other analyses besides the ones discussed here were performed.
 RAGs were constructed for layers along the X and Z axes.
 I also looked at the orientation of the 3D data using PCA, confirming further the orientation of the tissue along the y axis.

 ## Conclusion
 As mentioned, primary motiviations for the analyses were to seek new features in the data that would allow for an understanding of trends in synapse distribution with cortical depth and the discrimination of boundaries between cortical layers.
 Constructing Region Adjacency Graphs opened up the domain of possible analyses to perform.

+The nonlinearly-weighted RAG was remarkably successful in creating a domain on which to create features that discriminate between boundaries and determine cortical depth.
 Weighting the edges according the the nonlinear function showed trends through cortical depth, as well as boundaries between layers of cortex.
 The high correlation of mean edge weight with density variance is indicative that features of the nonlinear RAG measure something very similar to just density itself.
 We also saw the effects of a sparse image in the lower layers, similar to that of the effects on pure density analysis.
-We saw how certain features of the nonlinear RAG show very strong trends and other features act as indications of boundaries between layers, most significantly in discriminating cortical Layers I and II.

 The purpose of the linear edge weighting function was an attempt to minimize intraclass correleation between RAG features and the density features alone.
 It is unlikely that the linear RAG provides any substantial additional information about the layers other than that of density alone.

+Perhaps most importantly, we saw how certain features of the nonlinear RAG show very strong trends and other features act as indications of boundaries between layers, most significantly in discriminating cortical Layers I and II.

 ### Further Study
 The dataset under consideration is very limited, and is "low resolution" in the sense that it only considers evenly spaced supervoxels with synapse counts.
 Given data that had locations of synapses within the volume would allow for many additional analyses to be performed that might help understand the distribution of synapses in the context of their specific cortical layer environment.
 Moreover, it would allow for the construction of the aforementioned Delaunay and Voronoi graphs.

+Given that the nonlinearly-weighted RAG was successful in creating feature domain, more features computed on the graphs could add additional insight into properties of cortex histology/tissue architecture.

 The current analyses are concerned primarily with descriptive, exploratory, and inferential analyses.
+It would be worth using these features to predict cortical depth and classify image layers into cortical layers.